harrypmdev/liars-dice/README.md

 ### Content

 - Font awesome burger icon from <a href="https://fontawesome.com/v4/license/">Font Awesome by Dave Gandy.</a>
-- Google fonts also from Google are imported on style.css line 1.
+- Google fonts from Google are imported on style.css line 1.
 Map is embedded link provided by Google Maps.
 - Web accessibility evaluation provided by <a target="_blank" href="https://wave.webaim.org/">WAVE</a> for help in improving accessibility.
 - HTML and CSS validation provided by <a target="_blank" href="https://validator.w3.org/">W3</a>
 - JavaScript validation provided by <a target="_blank" href="https://jshint.com/">JS Hint</a>